Murray in US Open last 32 for first time since 2016

 The 35-year-old Scot often looked subdued, perhaps a result of his early frustration, but had enough quality.

-The 2012 champion will play Italian 13th seed Matteo Berrettini or France's Hugo Grenier in the last 32.
+The 2012 champion will play Italian 13th seed Matteo Berrettini in the last 32.

-Murray, ranked 51st in the world, is the first Briton into the third round of the singles at Flushing Meadows, with Harriet Dart and Jack Draper hoping to join him later on Wednesday.
+Murray, ranked 51st in the world, is the first Briton into the third round of the singles at Flushing Meadows, with Jack Draper hoping to join him later on Wednesday.

-Cameron Norrie and Dan Evans could join former world number one Murray in the men's last 32 on Thursday, although Britain's women's number one Emma Raducanu lost at the first hurdle of her title defence in Tuesday's night session.
+Cameron Norrie and Dan Evans could also move into the men's third round on Thursday, but there are no British women remaining in the singles after Emma Raducanu lost at the first hurdle of her title defence on Tuesday and Harriet Dart was beaten by Dalma Galfi in the second round on Wednesday.

 "Physically this is the best I've felt in the past few years," Murray said.